Nutrition Major: Dietetics Option (B.S.)

 - Apply the principles of human resource management to different situations.

-- Describe safety principles related to food, personnel and consumers.
+- Apply safety and sanitation principles related to food, personnel, and consumers.

-- Analyze data for assessment and evaluate data to be used in decision-making for continuous quality improvement.
+- Evaluate data to be used in decision-making for continuous quality improvement.